On link diagrams that are minimal with respect to Reidemeister moves I and II: Minimal link diagrams with respect to Reidemeister moves I and II

 \begin{proof} Let $L$ be a link without a split unknot component.
 From a given diagram $D$ of this link $L$, we clearly obtain a minimal diagram $D_{1}$ by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$.
 Note that this minimal diagram $D_{1}$ may depend on the sequence of the moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ applied to the diagram $D$.
 The minimal diagram $D_{1}$ clearly satisfies condition (\#) below.

 (\#)\quad All minimal diagrams obtained by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to that diagram are equivalent.

-Let us prove that all diagrams which are obtained by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to the diagram $D$ satisfy condition (\#) by checking that every move RI and RII maintain condition (\#).
+Let us prove that all the diagrams which are obtained by applying finitely many moves $\mathrm{RI}$ and $\mathrm{RII}$ to the minimal diagram $D_{1}$ satisfy condition (\#) by checking that moves RI and RII maintain condition (\#).

-First, we prove that a move RI maintains condition (\#).
+First, we prove that moves RI maintain condition (\#).